The glossary draws on the NSW syllabus glossaries and the English glossary developed by the Australian Curriculum, Assessment and Reporting Authority.

 - where, for example 'I spoke with him outside the house.'

 - why, for example 'Tom felt tired because he had run a marathon.'

 An adverbial can also contribute evaluative interpersonal meaning to a clause, for example 'Frankly, I don't care'.
 Adverbs, adverb groups, prepositional phrases, nouns and noun groups can function as adverbials.

 - Relating to a sense of beauty or an appreciation of artistic expression.
 The selection of texts that are recognised as having aesthetic or artistic value is an important focus of the study of literature.

 A story in prose fiction, poetry, drama or visual language that has more than one level of meaning.
 The characters, events and situations can represent other characters, events and situations.
 For example, the witch trials in The Crucible are an allegory of the US HUAC hearings in the 1950s.
 Allegories often represent moral or political situations.

-- The recurrence, in close succession, of the same consonant sounds at the beginning of words.
+The recurrence, in close succession, of the same consonant sounds usually at the beginning of words.
 In 'ripe, red raspberry', the repetition of the 'r' sound creates a rich aural effect, suggesting the lusciousness of the fruit.